gsofron/syspro2/README.md

 ## University Project

-This project was developed as part of the 2nd assignment of the course **"Systems Programming"** (hence the name *syspro2*) course (6th semester, Spring 2024, Professor Alexandros Ntoulas) at the National and Kapodistrian University of Athens (NKUA).
+This project was developed as part of the 2nd assignment of the **"Systems Programming"** (hence the name *syspro2*) course (6th semester, Spring 2024, Professor Alexandros Ntoulas) at the National and Kapodistrian University of Athens (NKUA).
 It received a grade of 100/100 along with excellent feedback.